WindRiver-Labs/wrlinux-x/README.md

 $ mkdir my-project
 $ cd my-project
-$ git clone --depth 1 --branch WRLINUX_9_BASE <path_to_mirror>/wrlinux-x
+$ git clone --branch master <path_to_mirror>/wrlinux-9

-and then run the wrlinux-x/setup.sh program as described above.
+and then run the wrlinux-9/setup.sh program as described above.

+Note: the bin/settings.py file contains url REPLACE operations that may be required to reference the local mirror items.

 License